Sudirman railway station: History

 Sudirman station was originally opened on 5 July 1986 under the name Dukuh Station (DKH), with the inauguration by Indonesian president Soeharto and First Lady Tien Soeharto.
 However, the station's name was changed in 2003 to coincide with the operation of the Sudirman Express KRL which underwent two trials in March and August 2003.

 Following the implementation of electronic ticketing and the introduction of the multi-trip card (Kartu Multi Trip/KMT) in 2019, Sudirman Station, along with 5 other stations on the Commuterline network, discontinued the sale of single-trip cards (Tiket Harian Berjaminan/THB) as of 1 August 2019.
 It is part of an effort to cut down queueing times and streamline the flow of passengers throughout the network, and to encourage passenger transition into KMT and electronic tickets.
 The station would continue to accept THB tickets before it was officially discontinued on 3 September 2022.

-In 2018, as part of the redevelopment plan of Dukuh Atas into a transit-oriented development, the area surrounding Sudirman Station would be revitalized to improve its connectivity with the future underground Dukuh Atas MRT station, the above ground Jabodebek LRT station of the same name, as well as surrounding Transjakarta BRT stops, with the aim of creating a new central transportation hub in Central Jakarta.
+In 2018, as part of the redevelopment plan of Dukuh Atas into a transit-oriented development, the area surrounding Sudirman Station would be revitalized to improve its connectivity with the future underground Dukuh Atas MRT station, the above ground Jabodebek LRT station of the same name, as well as surrounding Transjakarta BRT stations, with the aim of creating a new central transportation hub in Central Jakarta.
 This included the construction of Sudirman Baru station (later BNI City station) to the west between it and Karet station to accommodate for the Soekarno-Hatta International Airport railway link.